 - References: Three letters of recommendation are required.
 Letters should come from individuals familiar with your work and should comment on your abilities and your commitment to journalism.

 Applications, including all supporting documentation and letters of reference, must be submitted between January 1 and February 28, 2018.
-Semi-finalists for the Fellowship will be notified by April 1, 2017.
+Semi-finalists for the Fellowship will be notified by April 6, 2018.
 Skype interviews will be scheduled for all those wishing to continue further in the process.
-Applications and interview transcripts will be reviewed by a panel of judges including KSJ@ MIT Director, Deborah Blum; Associate Director, David Corcoran; Undark magazine Editor, Tom Zeller Jr.; and a selected panel of nationally-known science journalists.
-Finalists will be notified during the first week of May 2017.
+Applications and interview transcripts will be reviewed by a panel of nationally-known science journalists, including KSJ@ MIT Director, Deborah Blum; Associate Director, David Corcoran; Undark magazine Editor, Tom Zeller Jr. Finalists will be notified during the first week of May 2018.